Fenix0817/rover/WRITEUP.md

 # Known Issues and Recommendations For Improvement
 - There are some cases that the rover gets stuck but isn't detected by our pipeline, investigate these cases and check how to detect them
 - There are some cases that the rover gets stuck but can't get `unstuck` using a simple turning method, try to make a new mode called `reverse` where it will move backward for a sufficient time before turning.
-- The rover wanders around without considering if it has already traversed that path before, develop a smarter method by considering its previous traversed positions and avoid heading back there.
+- The rover wanders around without considering if it has already traversed that path before.
+We can develop a smarter method by considering its previous traversed positions and avoid heading back there.
 - The Rover moves slowly and conservatively.
 Try to make it move faster without running into problems
 - Sometimes the rover loops around a large area several times before going to a new path, try to avoid getting into this scenario my considering its previous traversed positions and avoid heading back there.
-- Try to improve the mapping by not considering camera images taken when the rover has sufficient pitch and roll which means the camera images isn't taken directly parallel to the ground which breaks our assumptions and affects the fidelity when compared with the ground truth.
+- Try to improve the mapping by not considering camera images taken when the rover has sufficient pitch and roll.
+Having certain pitch and roll means the camera images isn't taken directly parallel to the ground.
+This breaks our assumptions and affects the fidelity when compared with the ground truth.
-- The rover cannot go back to it's starting location when it has collected all rock samples, this feature is not implemented!
+- The rover cannot go back to it's starting location when it has collected all rock sample.
+This feature is not implemented!
 - There are many places in the code that can be refactored to be better written and more readable